samuelt0/nunchaku/docs/source/usage/ip_adapter.rst

 **Caching (Optional)**:

 Enable caching for faster inference and reduced memory usage with :func:`~nunchaku.caching.diffusers_adapters.apply_cache_on_pipe`.
-See :doc:`fbcache` for more details.
+See :doc:`cache` for more details.

 **Image Generation**: